feast-dev/feast/docs/concepts/feature-service.md

 Feature services are used during

 * The generation of training datasets when querying feature views in order to find historical feature values.
 A single training dataset may consist of features from multiple feature views.
 * Retrieval of features from the online store.
+The features retrieved from the online store may also belong to multiple feature views.

 {% hint style="info" %}
 Feast does not currently spin up any servers to serve these features.